midhunkalarikkal/FullDomain/Notes/DSA3.md

 -------------------------------------
 Bottom-Up Heapify starts from the last non-leaf node and works its way up to the root.

-For each node, it ensures the subtree rooted at that node satisfies the heap property.
+For each node, the method ensures that the subtree rooted at that node satisfies the heap property.

-This approach is efficient because it works on smaller sub-trees first, ensuring that when a node higher up is adjusted, its sub-trees are already heaps.
+This approach is efficient because it starts from the lowest levels of the tree, fixing smaller subtrees first.

 The time complexity of Bottom-Up Heapify is O(n), where n is the number of elements in the heap.